AutGui/TechnoGenesis/Movement.md

 <br>

-I also use a simple way to check if the player is grounded, since the Character Controller already has an `isGrounded` boolean which checks if the bottom of the character controller is in contact with any collider.
+I also use a simple way to check if the player is on the ground, thanks to the Character Controller already having an `isGrounded` boolean which checks if the bottom of the character controller is in contact with any collider, the code will be much simpler.

 ```cs
 bool IsGrounded;